aakshayb/invitationsHub/README.md

 # invitationsHub
-This is a test commit
-An implementation of invitation based authentication
+An Implementation of invitation based authentication